oobabooga/text-generation-webui/Extensions.md

 ## Activating an extension

 In order to use your extension, start the web UI with the `--extensions` flag.
-For instance, if your extension was created in the `extensions/enthusiasm` folder, use
+For instance, if your extension was created in the folder `extensions/enthusiasm`, use

 `python server.py --extensions enthusiasm`